If you’re looking for the best hiking in Switzerland, don’t miss these 7 great hikes!

 It is Europe’s highest outside elevator and was also took Sean Connery for a ride in James Bond – Her Majesty’s Secret Service.
 So, you get twice your money’s worth on this one.

-You should also combine it with a boat ride from Lucerne, which is the perfect way to start and end the hike.
-As this lake is absolutely beautiful.
+You should also combine it with a boat ride from Lucerne, which is a great way to start and end the hike as this lake is absolutely beautiful.

 - Hike Time: approx 2 hours